 In the last decade there’s been a slew of records fee reforms to help improve access to government information.
 Price limits have been put on copying fees and agencies have been given limits to the amount an agency can charge for staff time to respond to a records request.

 We put together this comprehensive spreadsheet that includes a summary of the public records fee laws in each state.

 Large fees are often put in place by agencies to prevent an access of information by anyone that isn’t willing to take the battle all the way to court.
 Luckily courts often rule in favor of the requester in cases where fees are charged, like in this 2012 case between the Milwaukee Journal Sentinel and the Milwaukee Police Department.
 The Milwaukee PD wanted $4,500 for redacting information from 750 incident reports.
 They lost the court ruling.

 Great headlines are made when an agency tries to charge a requester some absurd fee for the information they want.
 Cases like the $300,000 fee for the request mentioned at the beginning of this post was for use of force reports and packets between 2008 and 2010 at a hospital in Massachusetts.

-Other times the fees are so exorbitant, or the back-and-forth is so tedious, that requesters sometimes withdraw requests.
+Other times the fees are so exorbitant, or the back-and-forth is so tedious, that requesters withdraw requests.
 Take for example the request for a professor’s email correspondence from the University of Maryland.
 The requester asked for key phrases and words in those emails, along with a date range.
-The University gave a fee estimate of $12,000 dollars.
+The University gave a fee estimate of $12,000.
 After speaking with the University, the requester was able to negotiate the fee down to $1,000, but only after significantly narrowing down the scope of the request.
 The requester ultimately withdrew their request.